 By far the most valuable asset within ICT is the data held on the ICT systems.
-Data does not just comprise files but also information within the school's management information systems (MIS) - namely Arbor for the majority or the Trust Member Sites, user account information and a wide variety of information stored in other systems.
-All this data must be protected and safeguarded and users only allowed to access information which they are authorised to do so.
+Data does not just comprise files but also information within the management information system (MIS), user account information and a wide variety of information stored in other systems.
+All this data must be protected and users only allowed to access information which they are authorised to do so.

-All information stored on a school / Trust system, whether it be locally or hosted within a cloud environment, is backed up regularly to ensure its safety.
+All information stored on a school / Trust system is backed up regularly to ensure its safety.